rhedgpeth/Presentations/README.md

 # Presentations
-How to create custom binding libraries for Xamarin.iOS and Xamarin.Android.
+PowerPoints presentations on how to create custom binding libraries for Xamarin.iOS and Xamarin.Android.